GoogleCloudPlatform/community/tutorials/cloud-functions-github-container-builder/index.md

 };
 ```

-The function then determines the Github repository owner and name, maps the
+The function then determines the GitHub repository owner and name, maps the
 build status (`WORKING`, `FAILURE`, `SUCCESS`) to a commit state (`pending`,
 `error`, `success`), and POST's to the Statuses API.

 [pubsub]: https://cloud.google.com/pubsub/docs/
 [build]: https://cloud.google.com/container-builder/docs/api/reference/rest/v1/projects.builds

-### Generating a Github Personal Access Token
+### Generating a GitHub Personal Access Token

 1. Read about [Creating a personal access token for the command line][token].
 1. Select `repo:status` from the scopes.